combo-lab/combo_vite/USER_GUIDE.md

 When using Vite and referencing assets in your application's HTML, CSS, or JavaScript, there are a couple of caveats to consider.

 First, if you reference assets with an absolute path, Vite will not include the asset in the build.
+Therefore:

-Therefore, you should ensure that the asset is available in your public directory.
-You should avoid using absolute paths when using a [dedicated CSS entrypoint](#configuring-vite) because, during development, browsers will try to load these paths from the Vite development server, where the CSS is hosted, rather than from your public directory.
+- you should ensure that the asset is available in your public directory.
+- you should avoid using absolute paths when using a [dedicated CSS entrypoint](#configuring-vite-plugin) because, during development, browsers will try to load these paths from the Vite development server, where the CSS is hosted, rather than from your public directory.

+Second, any assets referenced via a relative path will be re-written, versioned, and bundled by Vite.
 When referencing relative asset paths, you should remember that the paths are relative to the file where they are referenced.
-Any assets referenced via a relative path will be re-written, versioned, and bundled by Vite.

 Consider the following project structure: